Leadformance/abstract-message-queue/README.md

 # What servers does it support?

-Any server that supports the "stomp" protocol, such as ActiveMQ
+Any server that supports the "stomp" protocol such as ActiveMQ, RabbitMQ, OpenMQ and many others

 # How do I use it?